Breaking Through the Limits of Your Comfort Zone

 Paul Simon once said that real talent evolves, changes and grows over time, which pretty much explains why “Sound of Silence” doesn’t sound anything like “Diamonds On The Soles Of Her Shoes.”

 I’ve written here before about how a photographer’s life can be delineated in three phases.
-The problem for many photographers is that when reaching phase three is that many of us have a tendency to become complacent and keep shooting the same kind of image over and over again.
+The problem for many photographers is that after reaching phase three many of us have a tendency to become complacent and keep shooting the same kind of image over and over again.
 I’m as guilty of this behavior as anyone.
 And why not?
-You know how to make those images and every time you shoot a new one people on social media, the forums and at your camera club say you’re a genius.
+You know how to make those images and every time you shoot a new one people on social media and at your camera club say you’re a genius.
 Who doesn’t like that?

-When I was a student at the Maryland Institute, College of Art, Jack Wilgus, one of my professors, gave us an assignment to photograph people that we know and people we didn’t know.
-At that time I wasn’t a people photographer and the thought of photographing strangers terrified me.
-But I gave it a shot because it forced me out of my comfort zone.
+When I was a student at the Maryland Institute, College of Art, Jack Wilgus, one of my professors, gave us students the assignment to photograph three people that we know and three people we didn’t know.
+At that time I wasn’t a people photographer.
+The concept of photographing people I know was a challenge for me and and the thought of photographing strangers terrified me.
+I gave it a shot because it forced me out of my comfort zone but it was not easy or comfortable for me.
 In fact, I recently tried to recreate that same vibe—not on purpose, at least I don’t think so, the opportunity just presented itself to me.
 You can read about the photo and my though processes here.
 I think that the secret to break free of your comfort zone is to…

 Try Something New

 Like a lot of photographers I am drawn to certain themes so to break out of my comfort zone I wanted to try street photography and Mary and headed to a local weekly farmer’s market.
-To the credit of the good people of Parker, Colorado nobody punched me in the nose while I shot 50-60 images while working the Infinite Monkey Theorem to it’s maximum.
-Most of my photos were not that good but (although it’s not tack sharp) I did like the one featured because of the juxtaposition of the wolf graphic on the man’s T-shirt and the dogs in the foreground.
+To the credit of the good people of Parker, Colorado nobody punched me in the face while I shot 50-60 images while working the Infinite Monkey Theorem to it’s maximum.
+Most of my photos were not that good but I did like the one featured imag (although it’s not tack sharp) because of the juxtaposition of the wolf graphic on the man’s T-shirt and the dogs in the foreground.

-My book Creative Digital Monochrome Effects is available from Amazon with new copies selling for $9.94 and used copies starting around four bucks, way less than your next coffee at Starbucks.
-(Yes, the drive-throughs around here are open.)
+My book Creative Digital Monochrome Effects is available from Amazon with new copies selling for $11.46 and used copies starting around seven bucks, perhaps less than your next latee at Starbucks.